AntonioSalazar/starNotary_ERC721/README.md

 - Modify the front end of the DAPP to achieve the following:
 - Lookup a star by ID using tokenIdToStarInfo() (you will have to add code for this in your index.html and index.js files)
+  <br />✔️ Completed, able to look for an star by it's id now

   <br /> Made by Antonio Salazar. 😘